 After you have registered for the examination and received notification of your eligibility, you will receive an email explaining how to schedule your exam with Prometric.
+Please use the embedded links contained in your email to schedule your exam, as these have your personalized information auto-populated in Prometric's scheduling tool.
 Candidates may take their exam at a Prometric testing center or via remote proctoring.

 If you do not receive your email, or if any information in the email is incorrect or has changed, please contact Customer Service at customerservice@hcpro.com.
+In addition, please contact our customer service team if you need to cancel your exam.